This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Cinnamon

-Note: Depending upon the topping, you may be able to use less sweetener!
+Note: Depending on the topping, you may be able to use less sweetener!

-It's not my beloved cheesecake.
-BUT, it is a healthy treat that you can enjoy whenever you want!
+It's not my beloved cheesecake, but it is a sweet treat you can enjoy whenever you want!

 📋 Recipe